Ayr: Early modern period

-Acts of Union
+Treaty of Union

 The formation of the Kingdom of Great Britain through the Acts of Union 1707 was initially harmful to Ayr, due to the importance to its economy of the wine trade with France.
 The terms of the English Methuen Treaty of 1703, which favoured the importation of Portuguese and Spanish wines and was accompanied by punitive duties on French wines, were extended to Scotland.
 However, the Union provided Ayr with significant trading opportunities with Britain's colonies around the world and resulted in improvements to the town's infrastructure, with Ayr's textile, wool, linen and shoemaking industries thriving as a result.
 A small lighthouse was constructed on the River Ayr in 1712, followed by a quay in 1713.
 Repairs to the town's Harbour and High Tolbooth took place between 1724 and 1726, with funding provided by the Convention of Royal Burghs.
 Street lighting was installed around the town centre in 1747.
 A sugar refinery at the harbour was in operation during the 1770s.

 The grounds of Alloway were sold in 1754 to help pay off Ayr burgh's public debts, resulting in the establishment of the Belleisle and Rozelle estates to the south of the town, which are now public parks.
 Rozelle was acquired by Robert Hamilton, who named his estate after one of his plantations in Jamaica.
 In 1760, Wallacetown was formed to the east of Newton by the Wallaces of Craigie House.
 Ayr Racecourse was established in 1777.
 The "New Brig" of Ayr was constructed in 1785–88 and rebuilt in 1877 after severe flooding.
 In 1792 and 1817, Parliament passed acts to deepen and maintain Ayr's Harbour.
 During this period Ayr's population was estimated to be around 4,000.

 A permanent military presence was established in the town with the completion of Ayr Barracks (later known as Churchill Barracks) on the citadel site in 1795.
 Ayr Town Hall was designed by Thomas Hamilton and completed in 1832.